Matrix representation of Picard--Lefschetz--Pham theory near the real plane in $\mathbb{C}^2$: Application of matrix formalism

-Consider surface $\Gamma$ that is a naturally oriented real plane slightly deformed near the singularities according to the bridge symbols shown in \figurename~\ref{f:01061h}, left.
-Let $\Gamma$ pass through the reference point located in~$B$.
+Consider a surface $\Gamma$ to be a naturally oriented real plane slightly deformed near the singularities according to the bridge symbols shown in \figurename~\ref{f:01061h}, left.
+Assume that $\Gamma$ passes through the reference point located in~$B$.